 A creatinine blood test measures the level of creatinine in the blood.
-Creatinine is a waste product that forms when creatine breaks down.
-Creatine is a substance found in muscle.
-Creatinine levels help determine how well your kidneys function.
-Your kidneys are responsible for eliminating creatinine from the body when you urinate.
-When creatinine levels increase, your kidney function may be impaired.
+Creatinine is a waste product that forms when creatine, which is found in your muscle, breaks down.
+This test tells your doctor how well your kidneys are working.

-Creatinine levels are usually performed along with several other laboratory tests, including BUN (blood urea nitrogen) and a basic or comprehensive metabolic panel (BMP or CMP).
-These tests are performed during routine physical exams to help diagnose a number of diseases like diabetes, and to look for any problems with how your kidneys are functioning.
+Creatinine blood tests are usually performed along with several other laboratory tests, including a blood urea nitrogen (BUN) test and a basic metabolic panel (BMP) or comprehensive metabolic panel (CMP).
+These tests are done during routine physical exams to help diagnose certain diseases and to check for any problems with your kidney function.

-Your doctor might order a blood test to assess your creatinine levels if you show signs of kidney disease:
+Your doctor may order a creatinine blood test to assess your creatinine levels if you show signs of kidney disease.
+These symptoms include:

 - fatigue and trouble sleeping

 - swelling in the face, wrists, ankles, or abdomen

 - lower back pain near the kidneys

 Kidney problems can be related to different diseases or conditions, including:

 - glomerulonephritis, which is an inflammation of the glomeruli due to damage

 - pyelonephritis, which is a bacterial infection of the kidneys